AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 A message produced to Kafka always consists of a *key* and a *value*.
 The *value* is mandatory and represents the message/event's *payload*.
 If a *key* is not specified, such as we did so far, then it is passed as a null value and Kafka distributes such key-less messages in a round-robin fashion over the different partitions.

 We can check that by re-consuming the messages we have created so far, specifying the option `--from-beginning` together with the option `print.key` and `key.separator` in the console consumer.
-For that stop the still running consumer (`ctrl+C`)and restart it again using the following command - note the `from-beginning` switch that instructs the consumer to read all messages on the topic - not just the new ones but including and starting with the full message history.
+For that stop the still running consumer (`ctrl+C`)and restart it again using the following command.
+Note the `from-beginning` switch that instructs the consumer to read all messages on the topic - not just the new ones but including and starting with the full message history.
 This is one of the distinguishing features that Apache Kafka introduced to the world of messaging: the message queue is long lived instead of very volatile (read once).

 ```
 kafka-console-consumer --bootstrap-server kafka-1:9092,kafka-2:9093 \